Duffew/rock-paper-scissors/README.md

 ### Possible Future Features

 + Ability for a player to add a name to the display table heading.
-+ Ability to set a 'best of' feature so that the winner is delcalerd after a player-defined number of games.
++ Ability to set a 'best of' feature so that the winner is declared after a player-defined number of games.

 ## dev steps